noamavned/Tic-Tac-Toe-game-with-a-twist/README.md

 Limited Moves Tic Tac Toe: The Strategic Showdown.
 This Python program implements a unique version of the classic Tic Tac Toe game using the Tkinter library for the graphical user interface. each player is limited to making only three moves throughout the game.

+Not perfect as it was made in half an hour!!!!!!!